Fort Maurepas: Problems in source documents

-Historical documents, reports and translated journals about Fort Maurepas sometimes contain conflicting dates, or other details.
-They were records of what people knew, and their understanding of time and context was limited.
+Historical documents, reports and translated journals about Fort Maurepas sometimes contain conflicting dates and details.
+The records of what people knew and their understanding of time and context were limited.
 Often, such writings compress events to simplify the overall view.
 In summary, the French claim to La Louisiane (in New France) began at Fort Maurepas in 1699, moved to Mobile in 1702 (relocated in 1711), and returned to Fort Maurepas (Old Biloxi) in 1719.
 The main garrison moved to the fort at (New) Biloxi, then to New Orleans during June–August 1722.
 Several source documents sometimes state "1723" for the founding of New Orleans as the capital, but this was in fact its first full-year as capital.

 The name Alabama (after a Native American tribe) was used by the French colonists as one of the nine military districts of the Province of Louisiana (in 1752): Biloxi, Natchez, Yazoo, Alabama, Mobile, New Orleans, Illinois, Arkansas and Natchitoches (French names of military districts; all but two were named after local Native American tribes).